Description of the Departmental Income Summary Reports

 BC – Bicentennial Campaign

 The appeal codes are for internal use.
-The detail that may follow identifies the type of transmittal used to send the gift to the Office of Gift & Alumni Information Management or the special campaign used to solicit the gift.
+The detail that may follow identifies the type of transmittal used to send the gift to Gift Accounting or the special campaign used to solicit the gift.

 8. Type – indicates that a matching gift form has been processed and the ratio of the pending company matches to the donor’s gift.